GeoBigData/gbdx-training/README.md

 ### Install gbdxtools
 gbdxtools is a pip-installable python package that allows one to easily access GBDX APIs to search the DigitalGlobe catalog, and order and process imagery.
 Pre-requisites for installing gbdxtools are Python and Pip.
 However, we recommend that you first install Anaconda, an open source Python distribution that simplifies package management, which will install Python and Pip for you.
 The Anaconda install also includes Jupyter, which will be very handy during hands-on tutorials.
 We use Jupyter Notebooks extensively for GBDX demos.

-1. Install [Anaconda](https://www.continuum.io/downloads)\*, and be sure to check the box that sets Path values when prompted.
+1. Install Anaconda: Download and install Anaconda from https://www.continuum.io/downloads, and be sure to check the box that sets Path values when prompted.

-2. Bring up a terminal (Mac) or cmd (Windows) window, and copy and paste the following commands to install gbdxtools [(troubleshooting tips)](https://github.com/DigitalGlobe/gbdxtools): <br/>
+2. Install gbdxtools: Open a terminal (Mac) or cmd (Windows) window, and copy and paste the following commands [(troubleshooting tips)](https://github.com/DigitalGlobe/gbdxtools): <br/>
 `pip install gbdxtools` <br/>
 `pip install gbdx-auth`

-4. All operations on GBDX require credentials. gbdxtools expects a config file to exist at ~/.gbdx-config with your GBDX credentials.
+3. Create config file: All operations on GBDX require credentials. gbdxtools expects a config file to exist at ~/.gbdx-config with your GBDX credentials.
 Your credentials are listed in https://gbdx.geobigdata.io/profile. <br/> Create the file `~/.gbdx-config` (no extension!), include the following information, and save it to your home directory.

     ```
     [gbdx]